qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 ## Quantum Instruction Set

-For a Quantum Instruction Set to be compatible with the Base Profile, it needs to satisfy the following requirements: ...
+For a Quantum Instruction Set to be compatible with the Base Profile, it needs to satisfy the following requirements:

+- Since the Base Profile doesn't permit to define local variables, all instructions are required to return void.

 ## Output Recording